-Each director who is not a salaried officer or employee of the Company is paid an annual fee of \$18,000 and a further attendance fee of \$750 for each meeting of the Board of Directors or any committee thereof.
+Each director who is not a salaried officer or employee of the Company is paid an annual fee of \$20,000 and a further attendance fee of \$1,000 for each meeting of the Board of Directors or any committee thereof.
 The Chairman of a committee is also paid an additional annual fee of \$3,000.
-For fiscal 2001, each director who is not a salaried officer or employee of the Company was granted 1,000 options pursuant to the Company's Stock Option Plan in consideration for his services as director of the Company.
+For fiscal 2002, each director who was not a salaried officer or employee of the Company was granted 2,0001 options pursuant to the Company's Stock Option Plan in consideration for his or her services as director of the Company.
 See "Stock Option Plan".